What is Easy Read?

 6. Fonts

-Use a sans serif font (Arial, Helvetica) at size 16 point or higher for text with bigger sizes for headings.
+Use a sans serif font like Poppins or Helvetica at size 16 point or higher for text with bigger sizes for headings.
 If you want more choice try Google Fonts, but please tone down the Comic Sans.

 7. Hyphens

 Make sure blocks of text are not hyphenated (when words are sometimes split at the end of a line).
-You can easily switch off hyphenation in your page layout software.
+You can easily switch off hyphenation in your page layout software if you're not using Design Mode.

 8. Contrast